 So to suggest Anne wrote draft 18CVI, and either tried to present it or have Marshall present her work to Cromwell or parliament on her behalf, has no basis.
 Also, Anne creating the Act for Punishment of Sturdy Vagabonds and Beggars 1536 as a result of her ideas doesn’t have any basis.
 The law that was pushed through was a compromise made by the all-male parliament (God, progress on that score has been very slow indeed).

 What is a certainty is that Cromwell didn’t make up lies and kill Anne as a result of this legislation.
 In truth, Cromwell had seemed to run out of patience with Anne a year earlier.
 Anne’s marriage to King Henry had taken a huge toll on England, and the work levels Cromwell faced were so vast, he slept very rarely and worked himself into a life-threatening illness by 1534.
 Crucially, by the time that draft 18CVI was completed in autumn of 1535, Cromwell was already receiving letters from Stephen Gardiner in France, talking about rumours that Anne was an adulterer.
 Lutheran and pro-Anne supporter Alexander Alenius heard of these rumours and letters, and was in London as a guest of Cromwell and Cranmer when the rumours started to circle the English court.
 Cromwell, claims Alenius, had told the king of these French rumours before Christmas 1535, and the barrage of rumours and slander soon began behind Anne’s back.
 By February 1536, Chapuys was already writing to Lady Mary, assuring her that her position would soon improve.
 Jane Seymour had been slid in place, now under the advisement of Sir Nicholas Carew, and Anne’s ladies-in-waiting were waiting and listening.
 Anne had argued with many men at court over their greed and their cash-grab of the dissolution of the monasteries.
 By the time Cromwell and Anne were openly arguing, her downfall was already months in the planning.
 While Anne’s downfall can appear swift, the gossipers and the cowardly underminers of the court seemed to have already pounced on Anne’s position after her miscarriage in January 1536.
 While the tales of the what/where/when/how/why of Anne’s downfall timeline can vary between reports, Cromwell’s dislike of Anne began long before the Parliament sitting in 1536.
-(If you want solid information about Anne Boleyn’s life, read anything by Claire Ridgway).
+(If you want solid information about Anne Boleyn’s life, read anything by Claire Ridgway and Eric Ives).

 Thomas Cromwell almost certainly engineered Anne Boleyn’s downfall.
 Whether Henry knew her adultery charges were false remains largely unknown, and there is little to suggest he cared too much about the truth when it came to trials.
 While Anne Boleyn sat on the throne, Cromwell had been working hard to justify her as the queen, and to make her daughter a legitimate royal heir.
 Cromwell became the chief minister to the king, had much control in parliament and he was the Vicegerent, controlling the church in its entirety.
 But Cromwell was still a commoner; not even Sir Thomas Cromwell for all his work.
 Anne arguing over the monastery funds (which Henry wanted, not Cromwell) needed to stop so Cromwell could continue the cause.
 An important fact to note is the monastery dissolutions were not required for a country following the Reformation.
 That was Henry’s grab for power.

 Cromwell was no saint, and even I, as an ardent Cromwell lover, will say what he did to Anne was wrong.
 But I definitely don’t see any evidence that Cromwell killed Anne because she wrote the legislation of the Act for Punishment of Sturdy Vagabonds and Beggars 1536.
 While Anne was doing all she could with weakened power in 1536, this law was not one of hers.
-No time period in history has been kind to women, and the 1530s wasn’t kind of anyone at all.
+No time period in history has been kind to women, and the 1530s wasn’t kind to anyone at all.
 As it was, the 1536 Act didn’t work, it fell over swiftly, and no aid was rolled out, with the country split into the Pilgrimage of Grace by October 1536.
 It was not until the late 1590s that any real Poor Laws came into effect, and they too were weak.

 I would gladly be corrected to say Anne Boleyn wrote draft 18CVI if the evidence proved it.
 It would be wonderful to see women’s plans and ideas being implemented in powerful ways.
 The time period was not filled with stupid women; women had plans of their own, but men weren’t listening (they still aren’t).
 I would support the idea that Anne was trying to push parliamentary reform if there was any proof of this, but I haven’t seen it.
 What has been offered in the book that inspired this whole question did not offer me a new source to check.
 I would gladly update this if that changed, and I could read primary sources showing the truth.
 Anne had power, but not in parliament, and by the time the Poor Laws went through parliament, Anne was already losing favour.
 Anne Boleyn did not die because she tried to push Poor Laws through the government.
 Anne was killed for a lot of unjustified reasons; she died unfairly, needlessly, callously, but it wasn’t because she wrote 18CVI.